Faculty of Science

 Recent developments in life sciences have created exciting possibilities for fundamental research as well as clinical applications.
 Knowledge about the genome of humans and model organisms, and techniques to manipulate genes and their expression allow for an unprecedented degree of control over biological processes, yielding new insights into the working mechanisms of cells, organs and organisms.
-More about Bioscience: the science base of health.

 The Faculty consists of 8 Research Institutes and offers a multidisciplinairy research environment with an advanced research infrastructure.
 Research Institutes are Leiden Observatory, Leiden Institute of Physics (LION), Mathematical Institute (MI), Leiden Institute of Advanced Computer Science (LIACS), Leiden Institute of Chemistry (LIC), Leiden Academic Centre for Drug Research (LACDR), Institute of Biology Leiden (IBL), Institute of Environmental Sciences (CML).

 Teams with scientists from different disciplines work together at the 'key-facilities' with state-of-the-art analytical instrumentation and related expertise.
 Partners form the Leiden University Medical Centre, the Technical University Delft, industry and companies are welcome.
 Key-facilities are: